Patient education: Chronic myeloid leukemia (CML) in adults (Beyond the Basics)

 Treatment decisions for people with CML are complex due to the variety of available options.
 Currently, the most frequently used treatment options include:

-- Potential cure with hematopoietic stem cell transplantation (also called bone marrow transplantation), usually after the disease stops responding or relapses during treatment with a tyrosine kinase inhibitor
+●Potential cure with stem cell transplantation (also called bone marrow transplantation or hematopoietic cell transplantation), usually after the disease stops responding or relapses during treatment with a TKI (see 'Stem cell transplant' below)

-- Treatment to reduce symptoms with chemotherapy (hydroxyurea or interferon alpha with or without cytarabine)
+●Treatment to reduce symptoms with chemotherapy (hydroxyurea, busulfan, omacetaxine, or interferon alpha with or without cytarabine) (see 'Interferon alpha' below)

-The choice of therapy depends upon the phase of CML, the availability of a stem cell donor, the patient's candidacy for stem cell transplantation, and the patient's preference.
+The choice of therapy depends upon the phase of CML, the availability of a bone marrow donor, whether or not you are a candidate for stem cell transplantation, and your preference.

-Response to treatment — The primary goal of treatment is to reduce or eliminate the cells with the abnormal Philadelphia chromosome.
+Goals of treatment — The primary goal of treatment is to reduce or eliminate the cells with the abnormal Philadelphia chromosome, which in turn markedly decreases the likelihood of worsening to blast phase.
 This is measured as the cytogenetic response.
 Such treatment, if effective, will also return the blood counts to normal.
 This is measured as the hematologic response.

 While achieving a hematologic response will reduce the severity of symptoms associated with CML, progression to the accelerated or blast phase will continue unless a cytogenetic response is achieved.
 Achieving a hematologic response is important, but does not ensure that the disease is adequately controlled.